ms-sherbert/stormy-lizards/README.md

 1. `CPUE_Mt_calculations.R` Reads in raw data from the `Data` subfolder and calculates Mt+1 and CPUE for further analysis.
 2. `Capture-time-inundation-analysis.R` Performs linear model analysis of the tabulated Mt+1 and CPUE data.
 Calls in helper functions from `Model-selection-functions.R`.
 3. `Body-size-time-inundation-analysis.R` Performs linear model analysis of body sizes in the raw captures data.
 Calls in helper functions from `Model-selection-functions.R`.
-4. `Simple_graphs.R`.
-Makes manuscript Figure 2 and Figure S2 of the Supplementary Material.
+4. `Simple_graphs.R` Makes manuscript Figure 2 and Figure S2 of the Supplementary Material.

 ### Data